GEKO-3/Knox-inventory/pos/README.md

 - **Status Filtering**: Filter bills by All, Today, This Week, Paid, or Unpaid
 - **Bill Actions**: Mark bills as paid or delete bills directly from the list
 - **Order Editing**: Edit unpaid orders to add/remove items and modify quantities
+- **Quick Bill Creation**: "Add New Bill" button for instant new bill creation
 - **Visual Status**: Color-coded borders and badges for paid/unpaid status
 - **Subtotal Display**: Shows subtotal (before tax) for cleaner pricing
 - **Enhanced Search**: Search by customer name, order ID, or items